ttseriotou/sig-networks/README.md

 - The SeqSigNet-Attention-BiLSTM model:
   [`sig_networks.SeqSigNetAttentionBiLSTM`](src/sig_networks/seqsignet_attention_bilstm.py)

+Also see our demo paper [Sig-Networks Toolkit: Signature Networks for Longitudinal Language Modelling](https://arxiv.org/abs/2312.03523) for details of each of these model components.

 ### `nlpsig`: Preparing the data

 The functionality to prepare the data for the SW-models and constructing paths